-The following guidance is given to assist officers of court in striking a balance, to maintain public safety during the pandemic, and to continue to provide lawful services to the public, so that court documents are served on time, and civil decrees, decisions or orders are given effect.
-This guidance does not list all possible types of instructions an officer of court may be requested to undertake; nor is it intended to prevent lawful instructions under a warrant, decree, decision or order of a court or tribunal from being executed.
+Guidance issued by SMASO is given to assist officers of court in striking a balance, to maintain public safety during the pandemic, and to continue to provide lawful services to the public, so that court documents are served on time, and civil decrees, decisions or orders are given effect.

-As members will be aware, the Scottish Government introduced Scotland’s Strategic Framework, which replaced the previous phases in Scotland’s Route map with a tier system.
-As with our previous guidance, our approach is to mirror the steps taken by the Scottish Government and in particular, the steps outlined for Community and Public services, of which officers of court form a part.
+As members will be aware, in October 2020 the Scottish Government introduced Scotland’s Strategic Framework, which replaced the previous phases in Scotland’s Route map with a tier system.
+Scotland has now moved out of the protection levels system.
+For up-to-date information see the Scottish Government’s main covid landing page

-Protection Level O This is the lowest level, in which officers of court should be carrying out their official functions without restriction, whilst continuing to pay close attention to general public health guidance.
+Officers of court should at this time be carrying out their official functions without restrictions, whilst continuing to pay close attention to general public health guidance.

 This guidance is given to all members of the Society of Messengers-at-Arms and Sheriff Officers, and therefore is relevant to all officers of court in Scotland.
 The Society has no powers to compel adherence to the guidance and relies on members to use their professional judgement.
 It is recognised that the execution of diligence or other court orders may involve some situations which go beyond the scope of this guidance.
 It is the Society’s policy to review its guidance regularly and to make it public on this website.